databrary/design/ridir-16/narrative.md

 Taken together, the coding files and coding manuals contain invaluable, expensive-to-acquire, human-validated, text-based information about the contents of raw video recordings.
 More important, they provide the foundation for searching *within* videos for specific codes or behaviors.

-It appears relatively straightforward then to conclude that behavioral science research would be substantially advanced if researchers shared their videos, coding files, and coding manuals with other researchers.
+Clearly, behavioral science research across multiple fields would be substantially advanced if researchers shared their raw videos, coding files, and coding manuals with others.
-Indeed, the Databrary (databrary.org) digital library was created by the applicants with support from NSF (BCS-1238599) and NICHD (U01-HD-076595) to realize this exact vision.
+The Databrary (databrary.org) digital library was created by the applicants with support from NSF (BCS-1238599) and NICHD (U01-HD-076595) to make this ideal a reality.
-Despite the progress the Databrary project has made in overcoming the technical, policy, and practical barriers to widespread sharing of research video (see section X, pp. X-X) notable barriers remain.
+We describe our progress to-date below (pp. X-X), but note that several unresolved barriers stand in the way of widespread open video data sharing.

 The ability to search across a coded video for specific codes is offered by most of the specialized tools works well for researchers who share the same laboratory and use the same tool.
 But, the coding tools store data in incompatible native formats that are not readily interoperable, and so the hard-won information contained within the coding files remains locked away, its potential for reuse by others largely unrealized.

-Databrary allows users to upload and share coding files, but only from one of the major specialized coding tools, the free, open source Datavyu (datavyu.org) which the Databrary team also develops and maintains.
+Databrary allows users to upload and share coding files, but they system supports uploads and downloads from only one of the major specialized coding tools: The free, open source Datavyu (datavyu.org) tool which the Databrary team also develops and maintains.
-Still the Databrary system cannot read effectively the information contained in Datavyu files, making those codes inaccessible without downloading both video and coding files.
+Databrary cannot read effectively the information contained in Datavyu files, making those codes inaccessible without downloading both video and coding files.
 Databrary allows users to upload and share coding manuals in Microsoft Word, Excel, PDF, or text-based formats.
 But, Databrary lacks the capacity to search within those coding manuals for key terms or code definitions.
 Databrary currently allows users to search across the library for datasets matching specific characteristics or terms, but the system cannot return results based on information within the videos themselves.
-Thus, even while a video might contain examples of child speech and mother speech, and Databrary might contain a coding file that marks those segments time-locked to the video, a user cannot search effectively for the segments.
+Thus, even while a video might contain examples of child speech and mother speech, and Databrary might contain a Datavyu coding file that marks those segments time-locked to the video along with text-based transcripts, a user cannot search effectively for the segments.

-Accordingly, we propose to expand the Databrary digital library's capabilities to enable search within videos using data and metadata about the videos that is locked away in coding files and coding manuals that are rarely shared and largely non-interoperable.
+Accordingly, we propose to expand the Databrary digital library's capabilities to enable search within videos.
+To do so, we must enhance the library to allow it to import and index data and metadata about videos that is already collected and coded by researchers, but for technical and pragmatic reasons is locked away in coding files and coding manuals that are rarely shared.
-Doing so will move Databrary closer to realizing the ideal of representing a repository whose valuable data about human behavior is Findable, Accessible, Interoperable, and Reusable.
-And, it will further accelerate the pace of video data sharing and reuse in the developmental and learning sciences, a field where there is a well-identified, substantial community of researchers who use video as a primary means of data collection.
+This will accelerate the pace of video data sharing and reuse in the developmental and learning sciences, a field where there is a well-identified, substantial community of researchers who use video as a primary means of data collection.
+It will leverage and increase the value of NSF's prior investments in the Databrary and create opportunities for new research in other areas of behavioral sciences that use video or audio recordings as raw data.
+The project will make possible new, cross-disciplinary, multi-level, and integrative research on human behavior that is currently prohibitively expensive, if not impossible.

-The project has four aims.
+The project is organized around four aims.

 ### Project Aims